 Are you ready to discover your college program?

 For students who do not want to pursue a four-year degree, there are other educational opportunities to consider.

 Vocational certificates and associate degrees offer different educational paths than a four-year degree, but both can help prepare you for a rewarding career.
 Which route is best for you depends on your personal preferences and career aspirations.

 This guide is designed to help you explore the differences between vocational certificates and associate degrees.
 We'll also answer common questions about these modalities, and discuss learning objectives, employment outcomes, and earning potential students can expect at each type of program.

-What Is a Vocational Certificate?
+What Is a Vocational Degree?